Temporal Sepsis Modeling: a Relational and Explainable-by-Design Framework: Introduction

 This paper is organized as follows.
 Section \ref{sec:context} reviews the main families of sepsis modeling.
 Section \ref{sec:relational} details the relational representation of patient trajectories, the technique of propositionalisation by flattening, and variable selection, emphasizing the ability of this method to produce understandable characteristics.
-Section \ref{sec:results} then presents the performance of the models, the quality of the aggregated variables, and the analysis of their univariate and local importance, while introducing the notion of counterfactual reasoning to explain and influence the model's decisions.
+Section \ref{sec:results} then presents the models' performances, the quality of the aggregated variables, and the analysis of their univariate and local importance, while introducing counterfactual reasoning to explain and influence the model's decisions.
 Finally, the last section summarizes the contributions of the proposed approach, highlighting its advantages in terms of explainability and flexibility.